Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 In the words of Yamashina: “Without Hansei, it’s impossible to have Kaizen”.
 This thought is very subtle and requires some unpacking.
 It seems that Kaizen is not about improving others but improving oneself.

-A final thought, in the Toyota culture, even if you do a job successfully, there will still be a need for Hansei-kai, a meeting for evaluating the project, a retrospective:
+A final thought, in the Toyota culture, even if you do a job successfully, there will still be a need for Hansei-kai, a meeting for evaluating the project, and a retrospective:

 An inability to identify issues is usually seen as an indication that you did not stretch to meet or exceed expectations, that you were not sufficiently critical or objective in your analysis, or that you lack modesty and humility.
 Within the process, no problem is itself a problem.